-^{} Some programs are only offered at one campus.
+\ Some programs are only offered at one campus.
 Please see an advisor for more information.

 A.A.S.
-Computer Science and Information Systems: Advanced Networking

-COLL 100 First Year Seminar 1 General Ed ucation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition & Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 Introduction to Political Science or Introduction to American National Politics or Introduction to State and Local Politics 3 COMM 100 COMM 102 Fundamentals of Speech or Fundamentals of Human Communications 3 ENGL 90 with a minimum grade of S or appropriate placement score MATH 120 College Algebra or higher 3 MATH 95 with a grade of C or higher or appropriate placement ART, ANTH, GEOG (exce umbered 100 or above from the following disciplines: COMM, ECON, ENGL, Foreign Language, ept 104 & 110 and GIS courses), HIST, HUMN, MUSI, PSYC, SIGN, SOSC, SOCI, THEA 3-5 umbered 100 or above from the following disciplines: , GEOG (104 & 110), GEOL, PHYS 3-6 Total Gene ral Education Requirements 18 Specific Pro gram Requirements Credits Semester Taken Prerequisites BSAD 221 Business Communications 3 ENGL 90 with a minimum grade of S or appropriate placement score.
-CSIS 110 Information Technology Fundamentals 3 CSIS 115 Computer Concepts and Applications 3 Emphasis A rea CSIS 112 Introduction to Networks CCNA I 4 CSIS 110 with a C or higher CSIS 113 Routing and Switching Essentials CCNA 2 4 CSIS 112 with a C or higher CSIS 152 Linux Operating System 3 CSIS 110 with a C or higher CSIS 212 Scaling Networks CCNA 3 4 CSIS 113 with a C or higher CSIS 213 Connecting Networks CCNA 4 4 CSIS 212 with a C or higher CSIS 216 Implementing Cisco IP Routing CCNP I 4 CSIS 213 with a C or higher CSIS 217 Implementing IP Switching CCNP 2 4 CSIS 213 with a C or higher CSIS 218 Maintaining and Troubleshooting IP Networks: CCNP 3 4 CSIS 216 and 217 CSIS 290 Field Competencies and Employment Strategies 3 Instructor approval t Hours Required 62-69
+Computer Science and Information Systems: Advanced Networking imputer ocience and imprination systems.
+I -uvano SU MELWOI NITIS 200509 Revised 11/2016 (Fall 2017) COLL 100 First Year Seminar 1 General Edu ucation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition & Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 COMM 102 Fundamentals of Speech or Fundamentals of Human Communications 3 ENGL 90 with a minimum grade of S or appropriate placement score MATH 120 College Algebra or higher 3 MATH 95 with a grade of C or higher or appropriate placement ART, ANTH, GEOG (exce umbered 100 or above from the following disciplines: COMM, ECON, ENGL, Foreign Language, ept 104 & 110 and GIS courses), HIST, HUMN, MUSI, PSYC, SIGN, SOSC, SOCI, THEA 3-5 umbered 100 or above from the following disciplines: GEOG (104 & 110), GEOL, PHYS 3-6 Total Gener al Education Requirements 18 Specific Pro gram Requirements Credits Semester Taken Prerequisites BSAD 221 Business Communications 3 ENGL 90 with a minimum grade of S or appropriate placement score.
+CSIS 110 Information Technology Fundamentals 3 CSIS 115 Computer Concepts and Applications 3 Emphasis A CSIS 112 Introduction to Networks CCNA I 4 CSIS 110 with a C or higher CSIS 113 Routing and Switching Essentials CCNA 2 4 CSIS 112 with a C or higher CSIS 152 Linux Operating System 3 CSIS 110 with a C or higher CSIS 212 Scaling Networks CCNA 3 4 CSIS 113 with a C or higher CSIS 213 Connecting Networks CCNA 4 4 CSIS 212 with a C or higher CSIS 216 Implementing Cisco IP Routing CCNP I 4 CSIS 213 with a C or higher CSIS 217 Implementing IP Switching CCNP 2 4 CSIS 213 with a C or higher CSIS 218 Maintaining and Troubleshooting IP Networks: CCNP 3 4 CSIS 216 and 217 CSIS 290 Field Competencies and Employment Strategies 3 Instructor approval Total Credit Hours Required 62-69